panos1977/GetData/Course Project/README.md

 The CodeBook.md file explains the transformations performed and the resulting data and variables.

 ## About the tidy data set
 The R script will create a tidy data set which containing the means of all the columns per test subject and per activity.
-This tidy dataset will be written to a tab-delimited file called tidy_dataset.txt, which can also be found in this repository.
+This tidy dataset will be written to a text file called tidy_dataset.txt, which can also be found in this repository.